-Council leader Rob Waltham has demanding urgent action to protect Horkstow Bridge and prevent further damage to the historic structure – after reports that vandals have breached security measures around the site.
+Council leader Rob Waltham is demanding urgent action to protect Horkstow Bridge and prevent further damage to the historic structure – after reports that vandals have breached security measures around the site.

 Residents have raised concerns that sections of fencing installed to prevent access have been removed, creating a risk that people could once again gain entry to the bridge and cause further damage.